account4anonymous/OCSAN/README.md

 ## Dataset

 We provide the real samples of leagders which mentioned in our paper on the Internet.
 Please cut it by Openface to use.

+## Enhancement

+We provide the method to enhance the face samples.
+You can make it by enhancement.py